-Figure 6-48.
+Figure 6-26.
 Relative measurements of FDOM measured using the ZAPS LiquID unit at ReReg site (LDR01) in WY2016-2017.

-There was virtually no change in concentration of Cl- from the ReReg site (LDR01) to the River Mouth (LDR21) (Figure 6-49).
+There was virtually no change in concentration of Cl- from the ReReg site (LDR01) to the River Mouth (LDR21) (Figure 6-27).
 The concentrations of Cl- were near 2.5 mg/L in the winter and early spring but declined to values ranging from about 2 mg/L to 2.25 mg/L for the summer through the fall.
 The values at the River Mouth (LDR21) typically were within 0.1 mg/L of those at ReReg site (LDR01) for the same sampling interval.
 These data illustrate the utility of Cl- as a conservative tracer in the LDR and demonstrate that inputs from tributaries do not significantly alter the Cl- balance of the system.

-Figure 6-49.
-Concentrations of chloride in the LDR during 2016.
+Figure 6-27.
+Concentrations of chloride in the LDR during 2015 and 2016.
+Different analytical laboratories were used in the two years.